MPhuongLe/blog.hocnoi/_posts/2025-08-28-What-I-ve-Learned-from-My-Thesis.md

 ## 6. Injustice, in life or academia
 I also witnessed some painful stories from friends:
-- Tân'supervisor spoke badly about his teammate (a future Master's student) to the admissions staff, but never said it directly to him.
+- Tân's supervisor spoke badly about his teammate (a future Master's student) to the admissions staff, but never said it directly to him.
 Later, he removed their names from a dataset challenge - even though they had made the main contributions - and replaced them with names of SELab members (some with little contribution, some with none at all).
 Finally, because he was the one who submitted the paper, he also removed Tân's equal-contribution marker from the publication, without any agreement or notification.
 - Minh Thu's supervisor (FTU2) also acted unfairly: she put her own name before Minh Thu's on a paper, even though Minh Thu was the one who had done the real work.
 The supervisor neither contributed nor supervised anything, except the final review.
 When Minh Thu texted her to ask about the authorship order, she was ghosted.

-## 8. Prof. Triết
+## 8. It's just what you like or dislike.
+Ego.
-After the thesis, I finally understood something Minh Thu once said: "There's no good or bad person".
-There's just people you like, people you don't - depending on the time and situation.
-It’s true.
-"Good" and "bad" are labels we attach, not absolutes.
+After the thesis, I finally understood something Minh Thu once said: "There's no good or bad person."
+At first, I dismissed it as abstract philosophy, but the thesis process forced me to see it in practice.
+Working with different people — Dr. Duy, Prof. Triết, even myself — I noticed how quickly my judgments shifted.
+Someone who felt "difficult" one day could seem "kind" the next, depending on our own mood, our stress, or the context we were in.

+That's when I realize: there aren't truly "good" or "bad" people.
+There are only people I happen to like or dislike in a given moment, shaped by circumstances and by my own state of mind.
+"Good" and "bad" are not absolutes, maybe not even real at all.
+They're labels I project, reflections of my own ego.

+In a way, the thesis stripped away the illusion.

 ## Closing
 This thesis journey was full of mistakes, miscommunication, and fear.
 But it was also full of kindness, lessons, and growth.
 And maybe that's the real achievement: not just finishing a thesis, but coming to myself better.